aspose-words-cloud/aspose-words-cloud-docs/words/getting-started/how-to-deploy-docker-container-with-azure/_index.md

 3. Click "Create"
 4. Navigate to the "Basics" tab.

-    A. Select the resource group you created earlier from the drop-down list.
+   * Select the resource group you created earlier from the drop-down list.
-    B. Enter a name for the container instance (i.e. 'aspose-cloud-container').
+   * Enter a name for the container instance (i.e. 'aspose-cloud-container').
-    C. Select the region.
+   * Select the region.
 You should select the region that is closest to your users to reduce latency.

-    D. For the "Image Source" field, select "Other registry".
+   * For the "Image Source" field, select "Other registry".
-    E. In the "Image" field, type `aspose/words-cloud:latest`, which is the path to the latest version of the Aspose.Words Cloud Docker image in Docker Hub.
+   * In the "Image" field, type `aspose/words-cloud:latest`, which is the path to the latest version of the Aspose.Words Cloud Docker image in Docker Hub.
-    F. For the "OS Type" field, select "Linux".
+   * For the "OS Type" field, select "Linux".

 ![](015.png)